 24. Students must attend and participate as required in all aspects of their programme of study.
-This includes being available for teaching sessions, assessment, examination and meeting Personal Tutors face to face and electronically.
+This includes being available for teaching sessions, assessment, examination and meeting with Personal Tutors or allocated Student Adviser face to face and electronically.
+Except when registered on a designated online or distance learning programme, or where remote participation is specifically stated, students are expected to attend and participate in person.
 The Degree Programme Table and programme handbook sets out programme requirements for engagement.
 Certain students' visa requirements may require the University to monitor attendance and engagement in specific ways.